 The fibres used to make brown paper are very thin and poor quality.
 This means that it can interfere with the recycling of good quality paper and reduce the quality and value of the end product.

 When recycled in the brown bin, brown paper is recycled with cardboard which means poor quality isn't as much of an issue.

 What will happen if I put paper in the brown bin?

-If paper is found in your brown bin the bin won’t be emptied as the paper will be classed as contamination.
+If white paper is found in your brown bin the bin won’t be emptied as the paper will be classed as contamination.
 Your bin then won’t be emptied until your next scheduled collection date.

 My brown bin was not collected.
 Will you come back if I remove the paper?